-With support from the U.S. Environmental Protection Agency (EPA), REDC provides loans and sub-grants to support clean-up activities and re-development planning for sites contaminated with hazardous substances.
+With support from the U.S. Environmental Protection Agency (EPA), REDC provides loans and sub-grants to support clean-up activities and re-development planning for sites contaminated with hazardous substances in New Hampshire.

 In 2010 REDC was awarded a $1 million grant from the U.S. Environmental Protection Agency (EPA) to capitalize a Brownfields Revolving Loan Fund (RLF).
 In 2013, REDC was awarded $325,000 in supplemental funding for the REDC Brownfields fund from the EPA.
 Brownfield sites are property or land that is corrupted by a hazardous substance, pollutant, or contaminant.
 With these funds, the REDC provides loans and sub-grants to support clean-up activities and re-development planning for sites contaminated with hazardous substances.

 In New Hampshire, Brownfields sites are typically contaminated properties located in town and village centers that have suffered due to early industrial history, which included textile, woolen, and wooden product manufacturing mills in the 19th and early 20th centuries.
 As a result of the contamination left behind by these industries, the brownfield sites are often underutilized or abandoned, taking a significant economic, environmental, and social toll on the local communities.
 The purpose of the EPA grant program is to restore the sites to productive reuse and to revitalize the communities.